 5. Tell me more, tell me more …

-ISTPs will offer you more questions than what your best sales person can answer.
+ISTPs will offer you more questions than what your best salesperson can answer.
 Your chatbot will most likely frustrate them.
-They enjoy more detailed understanding and are not satisfied with some copy or reviews on your eshop.
-Instead, unboxing videos and if possible, showroom and labs are where they can be found touching, feeling, understanding what you offer.
+They enjoy a more detailed understanding and are not satisfied with some copy or reviews on your eshop.
+Instead, unboxing videos and if possible, showrooms and labs are where they can be found touching, feeling, and understanding what you offer.